narrenorg/narrenschiff/docs/narrenschiff/examples/wordpress.rst

           persistentVolumeClaim:
             claimName: mysql-pv-claim

-These were all simple manifests.
+These are all simple manifests.
 We didn't have any need to use templating here.
 But the neat thing about Narrenschiff is that you can add templating to whatever manifest you need whenever you need it.
 We will now proceed to write manifests for the Wordpress itself:

 .. code-block:: yaml